yimingpeng/rl-library/trainers/guiTrainerRealTimeStrategy/README.txt

 - Starts the real time strategy environment program
 - Starts a graphical experiment program

+There is no way or need to recompile the gui trainers.

 You need to start your own agent.